 - There is decay present - wisdom teeth will often decay as it is very difficult to clean them as thoroughly as your other teeth.

 An oral and maxillofacial surgeon or your dentist can remove (extract) a wisdom tooth.
 The procedure often can be done in the dentist’s or surgeon’s office.
 You may have the surgery in the hospital, especially if you are having all your wisdom teeth pulled at one time or if you are at high risk for complications.
 If you have any infections, surgery will usually be delayed until the infection has cleared up.
-Your doctor or dentist may have you take antibiotics to help heal the infection.
+Your doctor or dentist may prescribe you antibiotics to help heal the infection.

 Our office is dedicated to providing you with friendly, professional service while addressing all of your dental health needs.